 Cozy Family Thanksgiving 101:

-I’ve been doing this at our Friendsgiving get togethers for years now.
+I’ve been doing this at our Friendsgiving gatherings for years now.
 It’s my favorite way to personalize and decorate a table.
-Plus, it’s so budget friendly!
+Plus, it’s budget friendly.
+A blank canvas, keep as simple or go as fancy as you’d like.
 Get the kids involved and make it a family affair.
 I purchase this construction paper from Amazon.
-At such a great price its perfect to have around the house for other projects and crafting too!
+At a great price its perfect to have around the house for other projects and crafting.
+Using it as gift wrapping is one of my go-to’s.

-Another great way to decorate the kids places is with with these adorable placemats!
+We usually have a kids table, and something fun I love to do along with using the parchment paper runner, is set the kids places up with these adorable placemats.
 My stash has lasted for a few years now and the kids still get excited when I bust them out every Thanksgiving.
+I fill a few cups with crayons to place along the table, and it’s something the siblings and cousins really enjoy.

 Set the mood – with music, a faux or real fireplace, and a great show